 Miles walked: today 16.5 cumulative 473.1

-This looked like a short day on paper so I lengthened it first by visiting Gloucester docks and then by going to see a Severn Bore
+I started the day by visiting Gloucester docks and then going to see a Severn Bore

-The docks were enlarged and became important in Victorian times as a place where goods could be transferred from sea going vessels (Coming up the Severn estuary) and the canals, and later the railway.
+The docks were enlarged and became important in Victorian times as a place where goods could be transferred from sea going vessels (sailing up the Severn estuary and the ship canal) to barges that could sail along the canals to the industrial towns of the Midlands.
+Later, cargo was transferred at Gloucester to the railway.
 The docks were used commercially until the 1960s since when they have been used for pleasure craft.
 The Onedin Line was partly filmed here.

 The warehouses remain in use and there is a maritime museum as well as shopping and cafes and bars.

 An old lightship, renamed Sula lies in the dock.
 It used to serve off the Humber coast.
 It is currently being refurbished as a B and B. Apparently the foghorn has been restored so there will be no excuse for missing breakfast.

 Near the docks are the ruins of St Oswald’s Priory.
 There has been a priory here since the 900s but it fell into disuse when the main cathedral was built.
 There are only a few stones now although there is still a nice medieval barn.